florimondmanca/www/README.md

 make infra
 ```

-This should configure the Linux box to be ready for deploying.
+This should configure the Linux box and deploy the app.
+For subsequent deploys, see [Deployment](#deployment).

 ### CI